foldda/charian/README.md

 - **Generic and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
 - **Minimalism**: The API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
 - **Easy to use**: Charian is "one size fits all" and has no settings or configuration for different situations;
-- **Language and framework independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].
+- **Language and system independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Being schemaless, Charian allows cross-program data exchange using only generic data transport methods and protocols, rather than using custom, data-model-dependent middleware or pipelines.
+Charian is designed for cross-program data exchange, using only common data transport methods and protocols rather than using middleware or custom pipelines that are high-cost to build and maintain.

 ## Inside the API

-The Charian API contains only two defined types: class Rda and interface IRda.
-It is available separately in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
-These language implementations are clones to each other sharing the same design and have a near-identical structure and naming convention.
-We chose to use C# syntax to explain the API below.
+The Charian API is very simple.
+It contains only two defined types, class Rda and interface IRda, which are explained below.
+It is implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
+We chose to use C# syntax in this doco to explain the concept and usage, which is applicable to the other language implementations as they share the same design and have a near-identical structure and naming convention.

 **Class Rda**